obestwalter/mau-mau/docs/implementation/remarks.md

 ## **Everything** in Python is an object

-Everything (even functions and classes).
+Everything.
+Even functions, classes, modules and files.
+Everything.

 In this [Python Online Tutor example](http://goo.gl/Yqt7hL) you can see how really, really everything in a running Python program is an object.